5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingDedicatedNetworks.md

 Find more information about [**Dedicated Networks API**](../CAMARA_DedicatedNetworks.html).

 A user of a media application would like to request a Dedicated Network, with a set of capabilities and connectivity performance targets.
 The resut is for a particular geographical location and at a particular time window.
-The following steps are executed:

 # Workflow and Architecture

+This is a high-level figure with the entities involing APIs and the devices involved:

 <figure>
   <img src="./images/figure_dedicatednetworks.png" width="80%">